St. Josephine Bakhita (1869 – 1947)

 She was born in Darfur (Sudan).
 She was kidnapped and sold as a slave.
 Rescued by an Italian family she became a Christian and joined the Canossian Daughters of Charity.
 She died in 1947.

-Grant us, Lord our God, that we may honour you with all our mind, and love everyone in truth of heart.
+Keep your family safe, O Lord, with unfailing care, that, relying solely on the hope of heavenly grace, they may be defended always by your protection.
 Through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, one God, for ever and ever.

 Prayer over the Offerings